 Join me for the adventure over the next 300 pages, and let’s explore:

 Before you read on and embark upon this adventure with me, I want to be clear with you about what my background is, and isn’t.

 Although I have formally studied psychology and counselling, I am not a licensed psychologist or counsellor; I am a performing artist and a coach to performing artists and career professionals.
 I offer you my experiences, learnings, observations, and approaches to understanding and tackling the physiology and psychology of sub-optimal performance.
 In plain-speak, that means that I am just an orchestral bassoonist who was tired of underperforming and learned a few things along the way, and now I offer you what I have learned about how and why our minds and bodies fail us when we’re nervous.
 I’m telling you where I failed, what I learned, and what helped me to succeed—but I am not telling you to do what I did.
 You, decide for yourself.
 Race your own race, be your own self, and follow what feels right to you.
 Even if that’s bananas.
 (More on bananas later.)

 Of course if at any point you feel like your anxieties are greater than this book can help you with, please do consult with a qualified counsellor.
 If any point you think I have no idea what I am talking about, just stop reading and give the book away to one of those free roadside libraries.
 And if at any point you think I’m brilliant, hooray!
 (My Dad thinks I am brilliant.)

 Meanwhile, may my own failures inspire your successes.
 Now, read on, so you can get out there and get out of your own way.

 I hope you enjoyed this introduction to Manage Your Nerves.
-The book should be out by the end of 2020.
+The book should be out by mid 2021.
 If you would like to receive a notice when it’s ready, please sign up here!